-During the first six months of the financial year 2015–16 the OGA was funded mainly by BEIS (formerly DECC), with a smaller amount (£1.1 million) of funding raised from fees and charges.
-Funding from BEIS was provided for administration, programme and capital expenditure.
+During the financial year 2016–17 the OGA was funded mainly by the OGA Levy (£21.3m), with a smaller amount (£1.4 million) of funding raised from application fees and charges.
+An additional £3m of funding was made available by DECC (now the Department for Business, Energy and Industrial Strategy) for administration, programme and capital expenditure.

-This is a two-tier levy mechanism with an annual levy apportioned between pre-production (11%) and in-production (89%) licence holders, based on an assessment of the costs that the OGA occurs in relation to each group.
-The apportionment, which will apply again in 2016–17, will be monitored and where necessary updated as part of an annual consultation process.
+There is a two-tier levy mechanism with the annual levy apportioned between pre-production (11%) and in-production (89%) licence holders, based on an assessment of the costs that the OGA occurs in relation to each group.
+This apportionment, which will apply again in 2017–18, will be monitored and where necessary updated as part of an annual consultation process.

-For the purposes of the levy we consider producing licences to be those licences, which the OGA has consented to start production, ie, where the licence has an approved Field Development Plan.
-Exploration licence holders and licence holders with no approved Field Development Plan are subject to a lower levy rate.
+For the purposes of the levy we consider ‘producing’ licences to be those licences to which the OGA has given consent to start production, i.e. where the licence has an approved Field Development Plan.
+Exploration licence holders and licence holders with no approved Field Development Plan are subject to a lower ‘non-producing’ levy rate.

-The levy of £10.034 million for the six months of 2015-16 was collected in full.
+The levy of £21.3 million for the financial year 2016-17 was collected in full.
 There are no outstanding amounts owing.
-The OGA’s expenditure against the levy collected was £8.256 million, resulting in £1.778 million refundable to industry.
+Any underspend of the levy received in 2016-17 will be paid back to the industry.

-We remain very focused on high-quality delivery and providing value for money to the industry.
-Our intention is to reduce the cost of the OGA over time.
+We remain very focused on delivering a high-quality service and providing value for money to the industry.
+We are committed to setting the levy in a fair and transparent manner and our intention is to reduce the running costs of the OGA over time.